-First thing I did, it was to make a 12V DC (female 2.1mm) to XT60 adapter cable.
+The first thing I did, it was to make a 12V DC (female 2.1mm) to XT60 adapter cable.
 As I previously mentioned, you can’t charge batteries with another battery for too long.
 Even if it is the dream of mankind :D.

-In addition to the standard stuff (charging, storage charging and discharging) I tested the PWR function, the Servo tester and sBUS monitor.
-Practically a bit of everything 🙂 All extra features worked great and they are very handy.
+In addition to the standard stuff (charging, storage charging, and discharging) I tested the PWR function, the Servo tester, and sBUS monitor.
+Practically a bit of everything :) All extra features worked great and they are very handy.

 During discharge, the charger became pretty hot even if the cooling fans worked at full speed.
 For discharge, you have two options: internal and recycling.
 The second mode is pretty awesome, practically you transfer the capacity from one LI-PO to another one.

 One more thing, if you connect the battery to the output (both cables), the charger starts automatically in cell checker mode.
-Will show you the balance state (voltage of each cell), total battery voltage and SOC (State Of Charge) in percent.
+Will show you the balance state (voltage of each cell), total battery voltage, and SOC (State Of Charge) in percent.

-An the last thing, you can enter into calibration mode, by holding the center button while you connect the battery.
+The last thing, you can enter into calibration mode, by holding the center button while you connect the battery.